 EV battery ranges have improved in recent years.
 Modern EVs can handle a variety of trips, from daily driving to longer travel.
-For instance, an EV with a 250-mile range can handle the round trip from One end of the state to the other, from Bethany Beach to Clayment and back.
-And they can even handle most trips for rural households: in Delaware, 84 percent of rural travel is for trips of less than 100 miles (FHWA, n.d.; FHWA 2019).
+For instance, an EV with a 250-mile range can handle the round trip from the District of Columbia to Kings Dominion in Doswell, Virginia, and back.

 Charging infrastructure also continues to improve.
-In Delaware, direct current fast-charging (DCFC) ports increased by 119 percent from 2021 to 2023, and level 2 charging ports increased by 47 percent (DOE 2024).
-Federal programs such as the Charging and Fueling Infrastructure Grant Program and the National Electric Vehicle Infrastructure (NEVI) Formula Program, along with the federal tax credit for charging infrastructure, are expected to add to the number of charging stations across the country (26 U.S.C. § 30C).
-Under the NEVI Program, Delaware will receive an estimated \$17.7 million to build charging infrastructure (FHWA 2022).
+In the District of Columbia, direct current fast-charging (DCFC) ports increased by 39 percent from 2021 to 2023, and level 2 charging ports increased by 47 percent (DOE 2024).
+Federal programs such as the Charging and Fueling Infrastructure Grant Program and the National Electric Vehicle Infrastructure (NEVI) Formula Program, along with the federal tax credit for charging infrastructure, are expected to add to the number of charging stations across the country (26 U.S.C. §30C).
+Under the NEVI Program, the District of Columbia will receive an estimated \$16.7 million to build charging infrastructure (FHWA 2022).